Digital-Grinnell/rootstalk-issue-workflow/README.md

 ## <a name="export-indd"></a> Editing _Rootstalk_ for the Web

-This portion of the workflow MUST follow successful publication of an issue in-print.
+This portion of the workflow NEED NOT follow successful publication of an issue in-print.

   - Create a new subdirectory with a `year-term` name in this repo.
-For example, when working with the Spring 2023 issue a new subdirectory named `2023-spring` was created.
+For example, when working with the Spring 2023 issue a new subdirectory named `2024-spring` was created.

-  - Find the _issue_'s `.indd` file and rename it, if necessary, using the convention of `year-term`.
-For example, the _issue_ assembled in the Spring of 2023 should be named `2023-spring.indd` and it should be saved in the corresponding new `year-term` subdirectory.

-  - Open the properly named _issue_ `.indd` file using _InDesign_ and export it using `File`>`Export...`>`HTML` with all default options.
-This should produce a new `.html` file and corresponding `-web-resources` folder.
-For example, an _InDesign_ export of a file named `2023-spring.indd` produced the following:
-    - a `2023-spring.html` file, and
-    - a `2023-spring-web-resources` folder of media files.

   - Inside the new `year-term` subdirectory create an issue `.yml` file reflecting the web-structure of the _issue_.
 See the [Issue .YML File](#issue-yml) section for details.
-In our `2023-spring` example the file should have a path of: `./2023-spring/2023-spring.yml`.
+In our `2024-spring` example the file should have a path of: `./2024-spring/2024-spring.yml`.

-The next steps will move the **old/existing** "current issue" (`Volume VIII, Issue 1` in our example) to "past issue" status, and will introduce a **new** "current issue" (`Volume IX, Issue 1` in our example) to the publication.
+The next steps will move the **old/existing** "current issue" (`Volume IX, Issue 1` in our example) to "past issue" status, and will introduce a **new** "current issue" (`Volume X, Issue 1` in our example) to the publication.

-  - Working locally in the `npm-rootstalk` directory, duplicate the old/existing current issue contents (the entire `volume-viii-issue-1` directory in our example) and rename the new folder to match the **new** issue name (`volume-ix-issue-1` in our example).
+  - Working locally in the `npm-rootstalk` directory, duplicate the old/existing current issue contents (the entire `volume-ix-issue-1` directory in our example) and rename the new folder to match the **new** issue name (`volume-x-issue-1` in our example).

-  - Move the old/existing current issue directory (the entire `volume-viii-issue-1` directory in our example) to the `past-issues` directory.
+  - Move the old/existing current issue directory (the entire `volume-ix-issue-1` directory in our example) to the `past-issues` directory.

   - In the **new** issue directory (`volume-ix-issue-1` in our example) delete all of the "article" `.md` files.
 DO NOT delete the `_index.md` file there!

-  - In the **new** issue directory create a new `.pending` hidden directory (`volume-ix-issue-1/.pending` in our example).
+  - In the **new** issue directory create a new `.pending` hidden directory (`volume-x-issue-1/.pending` in our example).

-  - Copy all of the new issue `.md` files from the `rootstalk-issue-workflow/<current issue>` directory (`rootstalk-issue-workflow/2023-spring-web-resources` in our example) to the new `.pending` directory created above.

-  - Make a duplicate of the first `.md` file in `.pending` and change the duplicate's name to `_master.md`.
-This will become our backup copy of the original Markdown content in case something goes wrong later on in the process.

-  - Make a new issue sub-directory in `static/images/` named after the **new** issue, so `static/images/volume-ix-issue-1` in our example.
+  - Make a new issue sub-directory in `static/images/` named after the **new** issue, so `static/images/volume-x-issue-1` in our example.

-  - Open the `.pdf` of the **new** issue, view the cover, and copy/crop a portion of the cover image, saving the cropped copy as `cover.png` in the new `static/images/` sub-directory created above (`/static/images/volume-ix-issue-1/cover.png` in our example).
+  - Open the `.pdf` of the **new** issue, view the cover, and copy/crop a portion of the cover image, saving the cropped copy as `cover.png` in the new `static/images/` sub-directory created above (`/static/images/volume-x-issue-1/cover.png` in our example).

   - Edit the **new** issue `_index.md` file changing any/all old issue references to new ones.
 Nearly all of the frontmatter will need to be updated, as well as any old references in the content portion of the file.
 The data in this file will be reflected in several places in the new "current issue" so if anything is missed it will become apparent when you view the new publication.

-  - Edit the **old** issue's `_index.md` file (the `past-issues/volume-viii-issue-1/_index.md` file in our example) and remove any `Current Issue` references there.
+  - Edit the **old** issue's `_index.md` file (the `past-issues/volume-ix-issue-1/_index.md` file in our example) and remove any `Current Issue` references there.

   - In the root directory edit the `index.html` file changing old issue references to new ones.